jessestimpson/kapten/README.md

 WantedBy=multi-user.target
 ```

-Disable services from the dependencies shown above and any other services that you may have under kapten's management:
+Disable all services that Kapten and MyShip manage:

 ```
 # Required